 - Tests water every six months in at least 100 high-risk homes in the distribution system, in compliance with state and federal requirements.
 The test results have never been above the U.S. Environmental Protection Agency’s (EPA) lead or copper action levels per the Lead and Copper Rule.

-A letter will go out (February 2022) to all Middlesex Water customers with known lead or galvanized steel service lines explaining a New Jersey Legislation signed into law on July 22, 2021, which requires water utilities to replace all lead and galvanized steel service lines by 2031.
+New Jersey Legislation signed into law on July 22, 2021, requires water utilities to replace all lead and galvanized steel service lines by 2031.
 Middlesex Water is starting a program that will replace all remaining lead and galvanized steel service lines at no direct cost to the property owner.

 Without financial help from the utility, a property owner would pay about $3000 to $5000 to replace their service line.
 Middlesex Water is not required to help financially but decided that a no cost program would be the best way to ensure public health.
 Since service lines are owned by both the property owner and Middlesex Water, the success of the program requires property owner collaboration.
 Middlesex Water needs your help to identify the material of the water service line located on your property, so we can replace lead and galvanized steel service lines with a copper service line.
 Information on how to identify your service line material and provide the results to Middlesex Water is provided in the section below “Getting the Lead Out- A Shared Responsibility”.